ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr10/labor-of-love.md

 - **These were personal attacks carried out face-to-face.**

 ### Conclusion
-Patterns of interracial violence revealed anxieties related to sex, race, and power that remained locked in the South's collective consciousnesss.
+Patterns of interracial violence revealed anxieties related to sex, race, and power that remained locked in the South's collective consciousness.

 ## Out of the Fields: City Life and Schooling
 *page 31*